Disney World plans to reopen Tuesday after cleaning from Irma

 It was only the sixth time in the resort's 45-year history severe weather has forced the theme park to close.

 Disney World comprises four main parks: Magic Kingdom, Epcot, Animal Kingdom and Hollywood Studios.
 The resort employs 73,000 people and also includes water parks, hotels and an ESPN sports complex.
+The water parks will stay closed Tuesday.

 Magic Kingdom is the most popular theme park in the world, according to industry group Themed Entertainment Association's annual report.
 More than 20 million people visited the park in 2016.